 Annual Goals

 NWIR is a goal-oriented organization.
 These goals set the direction for each committee in the coming year.
-The incoming chair (the current vice chair) will present the upcoming year’s goals and priorities that tie to the committees mission and overall mission of NWIR.
+The incoming chair (generally the current vice chair) will present the upcoming year’s goals and priorities that tie to the committees mission and overall mission of NWIR.

 Each committee has budgeting responsibility.
-Resource requirements shall be identified in the annual goal sheet.
+Financial and staff resource requirements shall be identified in the annual goal sheet.

 Toolkit Updates

 Several committees have published toolkits, which are generally intended to be used internally by councils, other committees, members and eventually by corporate councils.
-During the in-person board of directors meeting held at the IRE, the incoming vice chair (the secretary) will come prepared with any revisions required for the committees’ toolkits.
+During the in-person board of directors meeting held at the IRE, the incoming vice chair (the secretary) will come prepared with any concepts for revisions required for the committees’ toolkits.
+Toolkits are updated annually by association management between May – September based on content provided by the committee.

 Meeting Schedule

 Meetings will be held monthly via teleconference by all committees.
-Meeting materials and agendas will be sent out at least three days prior to scheduled meeting.
+Meeting materials and agendas will be sent out at least three days prior to scheduled meeting and posted on the calendar on the website

 Special meetings: